Inkdpixels/log-fancy/README.md

 ## Roadmap / Features to develop
 - [ ] Add adapters / plugins, e.g. a plugin which forwards all messages to the `fs` or some logging service. #1
-- [ ] Add configuration possible via a `.fancylogrc` which will be resolved from the root folder of the running process. #2
+- [ ] Make the configuration possible via a `.fancylogrc` which will be resolved from the root folder of the running process. #2

 ## Code style
 Please make sure that you adhere to the code style which is based upon [xo](https://github.com/sindresorhus/eslint-config-xo).